 Police Squad not only copies the structure and storylines of such hit police procedural shows such as M Squad (1957-60) and Felony Squad (1966-69) but aims to copy the air and atmosphere of these shows.
 The characters in Police Squad are never quite aware of the absurdity of their situations and decisions.
 The audience isn’t even directly keyed in on a joke with the use of a laugh track either.
 One could mistake the show as a dramatic series for a few minutes if they aren’t really paying attention.
 This dry humor really sells the show as the audience is responsible to pay full attention to catch the humor, whether it be a pun or something strange happening in the background.

 One of the best episodes to showcase Police Squad‘s hilarity is the series finale, Testimony of Evil (Dead Men Don’t Laugh).
 The storyline is pretty straight forward.
-A comedian doing stand up at a nightclub working as a front for a drug ring is murdered by the boss for taking more money than he should have.
-Detective Drebin goes undercover as the victim’s successor to bring down the drug ring and bring in the criminals responsible for the late comedian’s demise.
+A comedian doing stand-up at a nightclub working as a front for a drug ring is murdered by the boss for taking more money than he should have.
+Leslie Nielsen’s Detective Drebin goes undercover as the victim’s successor to bring down the drug ring and bring in the criminals responsible for the late comedian’s demise.

 With special guest star Abraham Lincoln Vampire Slayer!

-The episode continues running gags that had been set up during the previous five episodes of the series.
+The episode continues running gags previously set up during the previous five episodes of the series.
 After introducing us to Detective Drebin and Captain Hocken in the opening credits, Rex Hamilton is listed as playing Abraham Lincoln as he shoots back at John Wilkes Booth after his top hat is blown off sitting in his box seat at Ford’s Theater.
-Then we are introduced to the episode’s special guest star Willaim Conrad, whose dead body is shown being thrown out of a driving car onto the street.
+The episode’s special guest star Willaim Conrad’s names flashes across the screen as his dead body rolls out of a driving car onto the street.
 Naturally, neither appear in the rest of the episode.

-Everything seems to be normal as we are introduced to the nightclub comedian during his routine.
-The jokes seem funny enough for what you might find at a ritzy night club.
-Once he is summoned into the boss’s office however, the real humor begins.
+Everything seems to be normal as we watch the nightclub comedian’s routine.
+The jokes seem funny enough for what you might find at a ritzy nightclub.
+Once the comedian finishes his show and reports to the boss’s office the real humor begins.
 A man brandishes a knife when the comedian enters the room, not to threaten him of course but just to hang his coat on the wall.
 The owner of the nightclub Mrs. V poisons the comedian before she sends him on his way.
 While driving through a dreary canyon at night, the comedian hallucinates, seeing a skull, spaceships, a rollercoaster, and the Three Stooges, before crashing to his death.

 Webster Dictionary’s seventh definition for a knife: a coat hanger

 This sets the stage for the absurdity of the rest of the episode.
-The detectives go to the familiar places one would expect for them to visit investigating a case: a morgue, the lab, and eventually the scene of the crime.
+The detectives go to the familiar places one would expect them to visit investigating a case: a morgue, the lab, and eventually the scene of the crime.
 Each place has its eccentric characters and offbeat sights.
-Toe tags in the morgue don’t carry the deceased’s name but instead hang around different toes telling us which toe went to market and which toe stayed home.
-The mortician begins speaking into a microphone in a close -up detailing the condition of the dead body only to turn to announce the weather update and then put on new top 40 tunes as the camera pulls back to show us the mortician standing operating an ON AIR turntable.
+Toe tags in the morgue don’t carry the deceased’s name but instead, identify which of the victim’s toes went to market and which toes stayed home.
+The mortician begins speaking into a microphone in a close-up detailing the condition of the dead body only to turn to announce the weather update and then put on new top 40 tunes.
+The camera pulls back to show us the mortician standing operating an ON AIR turntable.

 The lab presents its own unusual circumstances.
-The lab’s doctor teaches a girl about molecules by shoving her doll into a trash compactor before he promises that if she comes back next week he’ll teach her why cows enjoy being milked.
+The lab’s doctor teaches a girl about molecules by shoving her doll into a trash compactor.
+If she comes back next week, the doctor promises he’ll teach her why cows enjoy being milked.
 The detectives and lab team then tear apart and demolish a dirty car looking for cocaine when the drugs were in the glove seat the whole time.
 The story brisks, moving from strange place to place along with dozens of puns, visual gags, and surreal jokes.

 Fun Fact: 90% of druggies hide their cocaine in the hood of the car